Buying Cardcaptor Sakura

 What I found interesting about the Japanese remastered box sets, which I pointed out as being upwards of $1,000 (try calling that reasonable ;) is that if you were to buy the original release Japanese DVDs one by one, they remastered box sets are actually the cheaper way to go!

 I’ve read about Japanese DVDs being meant for collectors, not for casual buyers.
-My jaw hit the flow when I saw the prices for Ojamajo Doremi DVD box sets.
+My jaw hit the floor when I saw the prices for Ojamajo Doremi DVD box sets.
 I’ve since seen the prices of the Saint Tail and Princess Tutu releases in Japan, and it’s outrageous.

 On a level of comparison between $400 for the region one Cardcaptor Sakura DVDs and the Japanese DVDs, $400 is a drop in the bucket.
 For the collector, though, you can’t argue with the quality of the remasters.